 - ½ cup celery thinly sliced

 - 3 tablespoons all-purpose flour or as needed

 - 2 cups chicken stock or as needed

 - hot sauce dash, plus more to taste

 - 2 cups rice cooked

-Whisk paprika, thyme, oregano, cayenne pepper, Cajun seasoning, and black pepper together in a small bowl.
+- Whisk thyme, oregano, cayenne pepper, Cajun seasoning, optional salt, and black pepper together in a small bowl.

 - Dry shrimp with paper towels and season with 1 1/2 teaspoon of the spice blend.
 Toss to coat shrimp thoroughly.